15 September - 7 October 2017

 Sarah did a lot of things before summoning the courage to change tack and find dance when she was thirty.
 She has not looked back since.
 She makes performance worlds that can be felt and not just seen, and which hopefully linger for a long time.

 Designer / stage manager

 Ruth is a designer and maker for theatre.
-She loves making objects and costumes that support stories, have meaning, and are fun and robust to play with.
+She loves making objects and costumes that support stories, have meaning, or are playful and practical.

 Rod lives by the sea on the fringes of Exmoor, an area rich in history and atmosphere.